Anna868/simplified-concepts/Linear-Algebra-for-QM-Part2.md

 0 & -1
 \end{pmatrix}$$

-And now we understand that these matrices could represent an operator in the two dimensional inner product space with an orthonormal basis given by:
+And now we understand that these matrices could represent operators in the two dimensional inner product space with an orthonormal basis given by:

 $$ |0>= \begin{pmatrix}
 0 \\